 I’ve been driving back and forth from the Oregon Coast to San Jose, California for 20 years.
 My late husband and I left “Silicon Valley” in 1996 for a better life in a small town by the beach.
 It is a better life.
 But the family is still back in California, so several times a year I hit the road.
 Unless it’s snowing in the mountains, I take I-5.

-When you drive the same route many time, you notice the little changes.
+When you drive the same route so many times, you notice the little changes.
 Also, your mind wanders, especially when you’re sick of the CDs you brought and the radio offers nothing but talk shows and evangelical preachers.

 Today I’d like to share some of the signs I saw along the road during my September and November trips: